/pyslam

 • record a video (for instance, by using save_video.py in the folder calibration)

-• configure the [VIDEO_DATASET] section of config.ini in order to point to your video.
+• configure the VIDEO_DATASET section of config.yaml in order to point to your recorded video.

 Contributing to pySLAM

-I would be very grateful if you would contribute to the code base by reporting bugs, leaving comments and proposing new features through issues and pull requests.
-Please feel free to get in touch at luigifreda(at)gmail[dot]com.
+If you like pySLAM and would like to contribute to the code base, you can report bugs, leave comments and proposing new features through issues and pull requests on github.
+Feel free to get in touch at luigifreda(at)gmail[dot]com.
 Thank you!

 References